-A job change can happen anytime, and it is rare for anyone to “schedule” this on the basis of the financial year.
-If you have changed jobs during the year, and are wondering how to file your income tax return, read on.
+A change in employment can happen anytime, and it is rare for anyone to “schedule” this on the basis of the financial year.
+If you have switched jobs and are wondering how to file income tax return after a job change, read on.

 You can refer to your older salary slips or if you were given a salary sheet with breakup.
 You can also check your Form 26AS online, which lists income and tax deducted.
 This can be accessed by